voyagermesh/voyager/docs/user-guide/ingress/external-svc.md

-Voyager supports `ServiceTypeExternalName` services via redirect or dns resolution.
+Voyager supports `ExternalName` type services via dns resolution or http redirect.

 ## DNS Resolution
 Voyager can forward traffic in both HTTP and TCP mode to the named domain in the external name